A complete answer to Albanese base change for incomplete varieties: Extensions of fields

 The following elementary results on separable extensions will ultimately be used to extend the standard \Cref{L:albBCautLK} below to arbitrary separable extensions (as opposed to separable algebraic extensions).

 For clarity with the terminology, we recall that a (not necessarily algebraic) field extension $L/K$ is separable if for every extension of fields $M/K$, one has that $M\otimes _KL$ is reduced.
 Setting $p$ to be the characteristic exponent, this is equivalent to the condition that $L^p$ and $K$ be linearly disjoint over $K^p$; \emph{i.e.}, that the natural map $L^p\otimes_{K^p}K\to L^pK$ be injective \cite[Rem., p.V.119]{bourbakifields}.
 We say that a field $K$ is separably closed if it admits no separable \emph{algebraic} field extensions.
-We say an extension of fields $L/K$ is purely inseparable if it is an algebraic extension and there are no nontrivial separable subextensions.
+We say an extension of fields $L/K$ is purely inseparable if for every $x\in L$, there is an integer $n$ such that $x^{p^n} \in K$, or equivalently~\cite[Prop.~13, p.V.42]{bourbakifields}, if it is an algebraic extension and there are no nontrivial separable subextensions.

 Note that if $\operatorname{char}(K)=0$ then any field extension of $K$ is separable \cite[Thm.~1, p.V.117]{bourbakifields}.
 In general, any field extension $L/K$ factors as $L/L'/K$ with $L'/K$ separable and $L/L'$ purely inseparable; indeed, taking any transcendence basis $T$ for $L/K$ \cite[Thm.~1, p.V.105]{bourbakifields}, one has $K(T)/K$ is separable \cite[Prop.~6, p.V.116]{bourbakifields}, and then the algebraic extension $L/K(T)$ factors as a separable extension $L'/K(T)$ followed by a purely inseparable extension $L/L'$.
 Here we are using that the composite of two separable extensions is separable \cite[Prop.~9, p.V.117]{bourbakifields}.